-Logos & Identity System
+Logos and Identity System

 To promote unity, clarity and consistency of our visual identity, this system is designed to leverage the equity of our brand.
 UCF is the primary branded entity in every communication.
 Divisions, offices and subunits are identified within the brand context.